solr-cool/solr-bmax-queryparser/README.md

 * `bq` – the boost query (additive)
 * `bf` – boost functions (additive)
 * `boost` – boost functions (multiplicative)
+* `pf,ps,pf2,ps2,pf3,ps3` – phrase boosts (additive).
+Note that the scores from these boosts are added up per type (pf,pf2,pf3) and field but dismax'ed between types and fields.
+    Set `phrase.tie=1.0` if you want the standard edismax behaviour and also add up the scores between fields and types.

 Rerank queries are realized through the default Solr rerank postfilter.
 Query parsing is done in 3 steps: